 Research

-Litigation and Information Effects on Private Sales of Securities (with Onur Bayar, Ioannis V. Floros, and Juan Mao)
+Litigation and Information Effects on Private Sales of Securities

 Note: The hand collection process of allegation types and attributes of the securities class action lawsuits in our sample is described here.
 The dataset is password protected on the data page (available upon request).